Prefer to save or print this information and take it with you? Download the ebook version.

 1. Capture Market Share

 Use PAT ads to attack your competitors and capture market share from them.
-If you have a clear picture of which brands or products are being considered against your own, advertise against them to see how you fare.
+If you have a clear picture of which brands or products are truly your competitors, advertise against them to see how you fare.
+However, we wouldn’t usually recommend this on well-known brands that people tend to specifically look for.
+This doesn’t mean that you can’t steal their sales; it just means that the competition is pretty tough.

 2. Defend Your Market Share